jump-dev/MathOptInterface.jl/src/FileFormats/NL/README.md

    constraint.
 These can all appear with a `i` suffix, which means that they are integer.
-We'll also see `nwv`, `niv`, and `nbv` for linear network variables, linear integer variables, and linear binary varaibles.
+We'll also see `nwv`, `niv`, and `nbv` for linear network variables, linear integer variables, and linear binary variables.

 Following the citations, Tables 3 and 4 are (Table 5 is unimportant):

-Table 3: Ordering of variables
+Table 3: ordering of variables

 | Category                    | Count                                       |
 | --------------------------- | ------------------------------------------- |